 Philippines tourist visa policy: The majority of non-ASEAN visitors can stay in the country for 21 days without a visa.

 Singapore tourist visa policy: Most visitors to Singapore do not require a visa for entry.
-For more information on visa requirements and the Visa Free Transit Facility, you can check with the Immigration & Checkpoints Authority.

 Thailand tourist visa policy: Thailand currently offers visa-free travel to nationals of nearly 60 countries.
 Visitors from ASEAN or Western countries, including most European, Commonwealth, and North American citizens, are not required to have a Thai visa for visits less than 30 days in Thailand.
-More information here.

 Vietnam tourist visa policy: Vietnam offers visa exemptions to travellers from 24 countries, and e-visas to travellers from 46 countries.
 Travelers can also easily apply for a visa on arrival.
 There are many, many, many fake Vietnam e-visa websites – the official one is located here.